Acknowledgement

 Major Media Partners

-Launched in May 2013, Guardian Australia is a free premium digital news site in Australia.
-Guardian Australia is a trusted source of quality Australian news, with a particular focus on politics, the environment and social inequality.
-Guardian Australia offers national news coverage and has four bureaus, located in Sydney, Melbourne, Brisbane and Canberra.
-Guardian Australia is also part of the Guardian’s 24-hour global news operation, helping to cover breaking international stories in all parts of the world.
+Since launching in Australia in 2013, the Guardian has delivered trusted journalism to help build human connection and hope – holding power to account and giving a voice to the powerless.
+The Guardian is proudly independent, open to all, funded by many and beholden to no one.
+Guardian Australia offers national news coverage and has four bureaux, located in Sydney, Melbourne, Brisbane and Canberra.
+The Australian newsroom is also part of the Guardian’s 24-hour global news operation, helping to cover breaking international stories in all parts of the world.

 100% Local - 100% Independent - 100% Free